API Stability Notice

 }

-const cloned = Object.create(Object.getPrototypeOf(this));
+const cloned = Object.create(Object.getPrototypeOf(value));

-cloned.name = this.name;
+cloned.name = value.name;

-cloned.age = this.age;
+cloned.age = value.age;

-cloned.email = this.email;
+cloned.email = value.email;

 return cloned;